panakour/stock-aggregator/README.md

 `setInterval(() => this.fetchPrice(), 60000);`
 ![dashboard.png](docs/dashboard.png)

-***Notes:*** Initially, I developed this project using PHP 8.4 since I like the latest versions.
+***Notes:*** Initially, I developed this project using PHP 8.4 since I always like to use the latest versions.
 However, I faced some issues using Laravel Pint, so I switched to PHP 8.3.

 #### Other tools I have installed and configured:
 - phpstan with Larastan for code analysis
 - Horizon for troubleshooting and observing the queues (access it at `/horizon`)

-Some useful commands (ideally run in CI/CD) to ensure code quality and as less bug ass possible before deployment:
+Some useful commands (ideally run in CI/CD) to ensure code quality and as less bug as possible before deployment:
 - To run tests: `php artisan test`
 - To run phpstan: `composer analyse`
   ![tests-phpstan.png](docs/tests-phpstan.png)